-1. A Compliance Committee ("the Committee") is hereby established to assist the Council in carrying out its responsibility to exercise control over activities in the Area as provided for under Part XI of the Convention.
+1. A Compliance Committee ("the Committee") [within the Commission] [China] is hereby established to assist the Council in carrying out its responsibility to exercise control over activities in the Area as provided for under Part XI of the Convention [China - delete].
 All instances of non-compliance shall be brought to the attention of the Committee, which shall report to the Council.
-The Committee shall comprise fifteen members.
+[The Committee shall comprise fifteen members [[with appropriate regulatory compliance and enforcement expertise] [Nauru].
 Each regional group shall designate two members from among Council members, who shall serve for a period of two years, with the possibility of extension.
-The remaining five members shall be designated by the Commission taking into account geographic representation and from among those with appropriate expertise within the Commission to carry out the functions of the Committee in accordance with this regulation.
+The remaining five members [which] [China - replace] shall be designated by the Commission taking into account geographic representation and from among those with appropriate expertise within the Commission to carry out the functions of the Committee in accordance with this regulation.]
+[Nauru - suggest moving to new para 1. bis]